 Many of us blush when embarrassed but Rosacea is far more than this.
 A quite serious skin condition which can bring flushing, persistent facial redness, visible blood vessels, or blotches and postules similar to acne.

 Your face will often be affected, although the condition can spread to the upper torso.
 You may experience itching, or a burning pain, along with swelling to your face, or eye problems.

 Rosacea affects men as well as women, perhaps in lesser numbers but often more seriously.
 Whilst rosacea can occur at any age and to any skin type, people over 30 years of age are more susceptible, as are those with fair skin.

 There is no permanent cure as such but with the right approach to treatment, symptoms can be successfully controlled.

 Diagnosis Of Rosacea

-An appointment with an experienced consultant dermatologist is valuable and normal practice for all patients at our London clinics.
+An appointment with an experienced consultant dermatologist is valuable and normal practice for all patients at our London clinic.
 Accurate diagnosis brings better treatment.